 This list answers the questions, "Which celebrities have died from brain cancer?" and "Which famous people died due to brain cancer?"These notable brain cancer deaths include modern and past famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has has brain cancer as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.

-Edward Moore "Ted" Kennedy was a United States Senator from Massachusetts and a member of the Democratic Party.
-He was the second most senior member of the Senate when he died and was the fourth-longest-serving senator in United States history, having served there for almost 47 years.
-The most prominent living member of the Kennedy family for many years, he was the last surviving son of Joseph P. Kennedy, Sr. and Rose Kennedy; the youngest brother of President John F. Kennedy and Senator Robert F. Kennedy, both victims of assassination; and the father of Congressman Patrick J. Kennedy.
-Kennedy entered the Senate in a November 1962 special election to fill the seat once held by his brother ...more
+Edward Moore "Ted" Kennedy (February 22, 1932 – August 25, 2009) was an American politician who served as a U.S. Senator from Massachusetts for almost 47 years, from 1962 until his death in 2009.
+A member of the Democratic Party and the Kennedy political family, he was the second most senior member of the Senate when he died and is the third-longest-continuously-serving senator in United States history.
+Kennedy was a brother of President John F. Kennedy and U.S. Attorney General and U.S. Senator Robert F. Kennedy—both victims of assassination—and was the father of Congressman Patrick J. Kennedy.
+Ted Kennedy was 30 years old when he first entered the Senate following a November 1962 special ...more on Wikipedia

-Robert William Kearns was an American inventor who invented the intermittent windshield wiper systems used on most automobiles from 1969 to the present.
-His first patent for the invention was filed on December 1, 1964.
-Kearns won one of the best known patent infringement cases against Ford Motor Company and a case against Chrysler Corporation.
-Having invented and patented the intermittent windshield wiper mechanism, which was useful in light rain or mist, he tried to interest the "Big Three" auto makers in licensing the technology.
-They all rejected his proposal, yet began to install intermittent wipers in their cars, beginning in 1969. ...more
+Robert William Kearns PhD (March 10, 1927 – February 9, 2005) was an American engineer, educator and inventor who invented the most common intermittent windshield wiper systems used on most automobiles from 1969 to the present.
+His first patent for the invention was filed on December 1, 1964, after a few previous designs by other inventors had failed to gain any traction in manufacturing.
+Kearns won one of the best known patent infringement cases against Ford Motor Company (1978–1990) and a case against Chrysler Corporation (1982–1992).
+Having invented and patented the intermittent windshield wiper mechanism, which was useful in light rain or mist, he tried to interest the "Big Three" auto ...more on Wikipedia

-Theodore Joseph "Ted" Forstmann was one of the founding partners of Forstmann Little & Company, a private equity firm, and chairman and CEO of IMG, a global sports and media company.
+Theodore Joseph Forstmann (February 13, 1940 – November 20, 2011) was one of the founding partners of Forstmann Little & Company, a private equity firm, and chairman and CEO of IMG, a global sports and media company.
 A billionaire, Forstmann was a Republican and a philanthropist.
 He supported school choice and funded scholarship programs for the disadvantaged.
 He led a tour of refugee camps in the former Yugoslavia. ...more on Wikipedia